Commonists/MassUploadLibrary/README.md

 triggering categorisation or whatever.
 Some problems are more easily solved this way rather than implementing it in Python.

+### Basic categorisation statistics

+As we saw earlier, categories may be added as part of the post-processing (mainly through alignment).
+Every addition is tracked, both per category and per file.

+A method allows to compute basic measures on this:
+* Per category:
+  * Total number of categories added, and of distinct ones
+  * Most used, less used, mean and median
+* Per file:
+  * Most and less categorised files
+  * Number of uncategorised files
+  * Number and percentage of files with less than `N` categories
+  * Average and median categorisation

+(Note that some mean and median computations need `numpy`).

 Installation
 ------------